alistairgraham/fullstack-create-react-app/README.md

+We created this app at Create Camp 2018 in two working days.

 I pair programmed with Olivia to do the backend - online datasets, API contracts and querying.
 We had to learn Node JS in one day, it is a really cool language!